mcorne/roman-de-renart/documentation/how-to-publish-an-image.md

 - add a caption (actions / caption)

 Adding a caption:

 - copy & paste the caption of the previous image to use as model
 - update the story title if this is a new story
 - change the episode title to the actual episode title
 - select a few lines of the translated episode that relates to the image, copy & paste those lines in place of the "model" lines

 5. Save the image source URL
 ----------------------------

-- add the image source URL in documentation/image-sources.txt
+Add the image source URL in documentation/image-sources.txt